 A change in a student's schedule must have merit and meaning behind it.
 Students are encouraged to review their schedule the week before school begins and email any transfer requests to their guidance counselor.
-After September 20th, no schedule changes will be made unless warranted by the Child Study Team or the Administrative team.
-Seniors will be given first priority.
+After September 19th, no schedule changes will be made unless warranted by the Child Study Team or with Administrative approval.